 *Disclaimer: This post contains affiliate links.
 At no extra cost to you, I earn a commission on any accommodation or tours you book through my site.
 This helps me keep my website running with free information like this.
 Thank you for your support!

-Old Town Walking Tour in Dubrovnik
+Take an Old Town Walking Tour

 Now, you definitely can’t come to Dubrovnik and NOT see the Old Town.
 It’s a UNESCO World Heritage Site that is over 500 years old.
 It used to be an independent city state for hundreds of years, remaining independent through trade and diplomacy.
 Much of the Old Town was destroyed during the war in the 1990s, and is truly a symbol of the city’s resilience.